Simply Scratch Made

 Why I Love This Recipe

-The consistency matters too!
-You want a glossy sauce that’s thick enough to coat your food, but not sticky or gloppy.
-As it cools, it thickens slightly, but once warmed up again, it goes back to a silky pourable texture—just the way a good teriyaki glaze should.
+• The Perfect Consistency: You want a glossy sauce that's thick enough to coat your spoon without becoming sticky or goopy.
+As it cools, it thickens slightly, but once warmed up on hot food, it returns to a silky, pourable texture.

 This recipe comes together quickly with simple pantry and fridge staples.
 Here's how to make your own teriyaki sauce from scratch: